safzanpirani/safzanpirani/README.md

 - [twitter/x](https://x.com/cheatyyyy)
 - [linkedin](https://www.linkedin.com/in/safzanpirani/)

-open to chatting about agents, weird tools, or anything half-finished that looks like it might actually work
+open to chatting about agents and weird tools and funky cool llm behaviour and personality, mainly on safety, alignment faking, jailbreaking and more